 I had serious symptoms of iodine deficit, I will just note mine, and you can make a research for all of them by yourself – dry skin, especially on the elbows it felt like sandpaper.
 All my life I’ve experienced breast pain, just like a teenager, and right before my period it would get really painful.
 I knew that when my breast started to hurt really badly, I had 7 days to my next period; they were like a calendar for me.

-I had thousands of cherry angiomas on my left leg, which is a symptom for bromine deficit, which can happen if you have iodine deficit, as the iodine clears out the bromine from the body.
+I had thousands of cherry angiomas on my left leg, which is a symptom for an excess of bromine, which can happen if you have iodine deficit, as the iodine clears out the bromine from the body.
 I have one huge cherry angioma on my shank, which slowly grows bigger with the years passing.

 I used to avoid iodine and foods that are rich in iodine since 2007, right when I was diagnosed with Hashimoto’s thyroiditis, and the endocrinologist told me just one thing and that was to avoid iodine at any cost!